USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 Prior to the final release, the model is released to the public as a development version that is not intended for regulatory or research application use.

-The purpose of releasing the development version to the public is to encourage the community to assist with configuration testing, compiler testing, benchmarking and verification of model output to help improve the code, scripts and documentation prior to a final release.
+The purpose of releasing the development version to the public is to give community members a deadline by which to submit their code for inclusion into the base model and to encourage the community to assist with configuration testing, compiler testing, benchmarking and verification of model output to help improve the code, scripts and documentation prior to a final release.

 The 6 month advance allows time for the CMAQ base model to be fully tested and vetted prior to beginning updates to the instrumented versions that are dependent on and incrementally added to the base model package.